PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-23: Polar Sensor Logger with MQTT support for a real-time stream to Matlab or Python:
+23: Polar Sensor Logger with MQTT support for a real-time stream to Matlab, Python, Influx Database, etc.:

 .
 .